 Equipment & Vehicles

-Grant amounts vary and will be provided only while LIHEAP funding remains available.
+Grant amounts vary from $500 to $1,500 and will be provided only while LIHEAP funding remains available.
 Apply early because funds are very limited and are distributed on a first-come, first-served basis.
 See the chart below to see if you qualify.

 The size of the grant is based upon your income and household size.

 *The figures shown are provided as an income-eligibility guide for the 2021-2022 LIHEAP Program and are subject to change.
 Pennsylvania county assistance offices determine income-eligibility for customers applying for LIHEAP benefits.